scala/improvement-proposals/content/singleLineLambdas.md

 ## Detailed Spec

-A `:` means application if its is followed by one of the following:
+A `:` means application if it is followed by one of the following:

  1. a line end and an indented block,
  2. a parameter section, followed by `=>` or `?=>`, a line end and an indented block,